How to Make Vanilla Powder (Vanilla Bean Powder Recipe)

 For many people, holidays include lots of baking.
 And baking includes lots of vanilla.

-While vanilla extract is the thing that most people use for baking, it does take awhile to make.
+While vanilla extract is what most people use for baking, it does take awhile to make.

 With this super simple vanilla powder, you can have a vanilla extract substitute ready in a few minutes.
 No fillers or funky ingredients: just exotic, rich vanilla.